📊 Projekt

 • Ensuring Type-I error control in statistical tests for multimodal datasets in the biomedical domain

-• Improving statistical power through transfer learning, optimally learned embeddings, and tailored CITs for these embeddings
+• Improvement of statistical power through transfer learning, optimally learned embeddings, and tailored CITs for these embeddings

 • Provision of efficient algorithms and user-friendly software for application to large biomedical datasets such as the UK Biobank